 Khristopher Kohlmeier — Boise School District

-Kohlmeier had inappropriate communication with a female high student for three years and after she left for college.
+Kohlmeier had inappropriate communication with a female high school student for three years and after she left for college.
 He expressed his love for her and a desire to leave “everything and run to her if she says the word.”

 The PSC indefinitely suspended his license.
 To regain his Idaho teaching certification, Kohlmeier must provide evidence to the PSC — for example, through counseling or other mental health resources — that his behavior will not reoccur.